-- Take a bath.
 Relax your muscles and your mind.
 Add bubbles, bath bombs, or essential oils to improve your mood.
 You can also play soothing music, dim the lighting and grab a book to set the mood.
 This weekly ritual can provide more benefits than any glass of wine.

-- Grab some exercise.
 Yoga is a great way to relax your mind, body, and soul.
 Walking the dog, trying out a new trail, going for a run, or hitting the gym are all great ways to boost endorphins, release stress and improve your mental and physical health.

-- Declutter.
 Organization and purging items you no longer need are great ways to eliminate stress from your daily routine.
 In addition, cleaning can be extremely calming and give you a sense of accomplishment.

-- Take some time for yourself, whether it’s a few stolen moments in the morning before the kids wake up to enjoy a quiet cup of coffee or getting your nails done in the afternoon.
+whether it’s a few stolen moments in the morning before the kids wake up to enjoy a quiet cup of coffee or getting your nails done in the afternoon.
 You deserve time to be alone with your thoughts and time to only focus on yourself and your needs.

 The average adult requires seven to nine hours of sleep each night.
 Roughly 70 million people in the United States suffer from sleep problems, but women are more likely to have sleep issues than men.
 According to a report from the Centers for Disease Prevention and Control (CDC), these sleep aids are more commonly used amongst women than men.
-While individuals do need a healthy amount of sleep, taking sleep medication to relax enough for your body to sleep is not considered a form of self-care.
+While individuals need a healthy amount of sleep, taking sleep medication to relax enough for your body to sleep is not considered a form of self-care.
 To keep your brain and body going, you need adequate sleep.
 A healthy sleep routine is essential for physical and mental health, improving productivity and overall quality of life.